-Most of the critical classes in the backup/restore object model are sealed (NotInheritable in Microsoft Visual Basic).
+Most of the critical classes in the backup restore object model are sealed (NotInheritable in Visual Basic).
 Moreover, although the following classes are not sealed, deriving from them is not supported.
 In each case, you must use the existing derived classes:

 Accordingly, there are just two primary points of customization:

-You can create your own high-level application (and UI) that uses the static methods of the operations console—an SPBackupRestoreConsole object—to manage and run backup and restore jobs.
-For more information about how to do this, see How to: Programmatically Back Up Content and How to: Programmatically Restore Content.
+· You can create your own high level application, and UI, that will use the static methods of the operations console — an SPBackupRestoreConsole object — to manage and run backup and restore jobs.
+For more information about how to do this see How to: Programmatically Back Up Content and How to: Programmatically Restore Content.

 Code that backs up content must run in the user context of a farm administrator.
 Code that restores must run in the context of a user who is both a farm administrator and an administrator on all the front-end servers.
 The user should also have read and write permissions for the backup location.

-If a backup or restore operation fails, details about the failure are logged in spbackup.log or sprestore.log in the backup location.
+If a backup or restore operation fails, details about the failure will be logged in spbackup.log or sprestore.log in the backup location.

 Backups and Restores of Site Collections

-Except for custom content types that you create by implementing IBackupRestore, the smallest content object that you can back up and restore with the classes in the Microsoft.SharePoint.Administration.Backup namespace is a content database.
-To programmatically backup or restore individual site collections, use Backup and Restore.
-For more information on backing up and restoring site collections, see How to: Programmatically Back Up and Restore a Single Site Collection.
+Aside from custom content types that you create by implementing IBackupRestore, the smallest content object that you can back up and restore with the classes in the Microsoft.SharePoint.Administration.Backup namespace is a content database.
+To programmatically backup or restore individual site collections, use Microsoft.SharePoint.Administration.SPSiteCollection.Backup(System.String,System.String,System.Boolean) and Microsoft.SharePoint.Administration.SPSiteCollection.Restore(System.String,System.String,System.Boolean) .
+For more information on backing up and restoring site collections, see How to: Programmatically Backup and Restore a Single Site Collection.